Space Weather Impacts

 For about 21 days either side of the March and September equinoxes, satellites in geo-stationary orbits pass through the Earth's shadow.
 Read more on satellite eclipses.

 Geo-stationary satellite transmissions to Earth are subject to interference from the Sun around the equinoxes when the Sun, satellite and Earth receivers line up.
 An Earth receiver captures not only the satellite signal but also unwanted signal from the Sun (noise).
 The noise strength can overwhelm the satellite signal strength.
-Learn more and see when interference is likely with the SWS Sun-Satellite Interference Prediction Tool.
+Learn more and see when interference is likely with the ASWFC Sun-Satellite Interference Prediction Tool.